 Do you need to know any coding languages to setup an online web-store like Zero Waste Club?
 Absolutely Not!

 So after you have your website up and running, we would recommend to connect payment methods Stripe and Paypal.
-Which is really easy to do on the Squarespace platform.
+Which is really easy to do on the Squarespace and Shopify platforms.

 Suppliers and contacts to make an online plastic-free food business